uurcakmak/uurcakmak/README.md

 # Greetings ! 👋

 Hello !
-I'm **Uğur Çakmak**, I'm working as a Software Development Leader at KoçSistem, Istanbul, Turkey. <br>
+I'm **Uğur Çakmak**, and I'm working as a Solution Architect at Pluxee, Istanbul, Turkey. <br>

 ## 📌 GitHub Stats and Top Languages